Dendyman/SMK_learning/Guided_Script_EN/README.md

 \- Implementing logic for the selected elements.

-# Step 3 "Application Architecture: Data Connectivity":
+# Step 3 "Building the app: connecting to Data":

 In this step, we will focus on connecting our application to data sources.
 Follow the instructions below: